oscarpfernandez/immudbcc/README.md

 especially given the fact that JSON objects do not follow a rigid structure, for instance, where an `id` field is not guaranteed.

-* Step #2 - object database insertion.
+* Step #2 - Object database insertion:

 Now, let's assume that the previous Key-Values are inserted in ImmuDB, and for which insertion we get a correspondent insertion `index`.